-Scientists haven’t quite nailed down what exactly it is about a grain-free diet that’s causing these issues, but the link is definitely there.
+Scientists haven’t quite nailed down what exactly it is about a grain-free diet that’s causing these issues, however.

 Dilated cardiomyopathy in dogs

-Researchers have found a lot of dogs on grain-free diets have developed a condition called dilated cardiomyopathy, which can be pretty serious.
+Researchers aiding in the FDA’s investigation have found that a lot of dogs on grain-free diets have developed a condition called dilated cardiomyopathy, which can be pretty serious.

 “Dilated cardiomyopathy [DCM] is a heart condition where the heart is too large,” Dr. Bustamante said.
 “DCM is a condition in which the heart muscle becomes weak and the heart chambers become too wide and large, which makes the heart unable to pump blood appropriately, which leads to problems such as collapse, coughing and even heart failure.”

 Breeds like boxers and Dobermans are genetically predisposed to dilated cardiomyopathy.
-But lately, more and more breeds that aren’t predisposed have been getting diagnosed — and the common factor seems to be grain-free diets.
+But lately, more and more breeds that aren’t predisposed have been getting diagnosed, according to Dr. Bustamante — and the common factor seems to be grain-free diets.

 “In recent years, veterinarians have diagnosed [DCM] in other breeds that were not found to have this condition before,” Dr. Bustamante said.
 “When studying the history of these pets, it has been found that there is a combination of similarities between cases which include grain-free diets.”

-The connection seems even more apparent when you consider that some dogs’ conditions get better when they’re taken off grain-free diets.
+The connection seems even more apparent considering that some dogs’ conditions get better when they’re taken off grain-free diets.

 “Interestingly, when they have started giving different diets to these dogs, their condition improves, which is very, very rare in dogs with heart problems,” Dr. Bustamante said.